What Are Hornets?

 Why do I have a hornet problem?

-Our yards often provide ideal nesting areas as they provide hornets with plenty of access to food and water.
+Our yards often provide ideal nesting areas for hornets as they provide plenty of access to food and water.
 Hornets can hunt for insects and feed on plant nectar in a variety of outdoor spaces.
 Properties with or near wooded areas, a lot of trees, gardens, and landscaping plants are especially attractive to these pests.

 Where will I find hornets?